codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 ### Connascence of execution.

-So, I think the value of writing functions that “do one thing and do it well” pretty much self-evident, but it might not be clear yet why it is a good idea to write functions to be composable, i.e. work together.
+So, I think the value of writing functions that “do one thing and do it well” pretty much self-evident, but it might not be clear yet why it is a good idea to write functions to be composable, i.e. to work together.
 You may have heard of [connascence](http://connascence.io/).
 Connascence is a way of describing things that are coupled to each other in various kinds of ways.
 There are many different types of connascence, including:

 - Connascence of name - if the name of a thing is changed, other things must be renamed to match or the program will break.
 Usually function calls work by connascence of name.
 Modern refactoring IDEs can help you when renaming things by automatically updating all the other names that need to be changed to match.
 - Connascence of type - two or more things must have the same type.
 In statically-typed languages this can usually be enforced by the compiler, but if you’re working in a dynamically typed language then you must take care to match up types by yourself.